-1005.
+1023.
 Regulation 384 states that a regulator may grant an authorisation to a PCBU who applies under regulation 383 to use, handle or store a prohibited or restricted carcinogen at the workplace only if the carcinogen will be used, handled or stored for genuine research or analysis.
 In addition the regulator may authorise a PCBU to use, handle or store a restricted carcinogen at the workplace if the carcinogen will be used for the purpose referred to in Schedule 10.

-- 1006.
-Sub-regulation 384(2) and 384(5) allows the regulator to refuse to authorise the use, handling or storage of the carcinogen for a use not referred to in the regulation or to impose any conditions necessary to achieve the objectives of the Act or the regulations.
-The decision to refuse an authorisation is a reviewable decision under regulation 676. - 1007.
-A decision to cancel an authorisation is a reviewable decision under regulation 676.
+- 1024.
+Sub-regulation 384(2) and 384(5) allows the regulator to refuse to authorise the use, handling or storage of the carcinogen for a use not referred to in the regulation or to impose any conditions necessary to achieve the objectives of the Act or the regulations. - 1025.
+The decision to refuse an authorisation is a reviewable decision under regulation 676.